 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-Oh, heyyyyy the most winning Easter Cake ever!
-That is a bit of a lie, I love all of my Easter Showstopper cakes equally, and this one even though it is new is already one of my favourites.
+Oh, heyyyyy the most winning Easter cake ever – my Mini Egg chocolate cake!
+That is a bit of a lie, I love all of my Easter showstopper cakes equally, and this one even though it is new is already one of my favourites.
 It just looks so pretty and tastes wonderful.

 I thought I would post another Easter beauty this year, as I had a craving to do a layer cake with different pastel-like colours, and matching the Mini Egg colours seemed ideal!
 The buttercream colours contrast so nicely with the chocolate sponge, and it ends up looking quite spectacular!